dnokafor/yourfinanceworks/README.md

 ## 🏢 Super User System Usage

 The super user system provides comprehensive management capabilities for multi-tenant environments.
+The first signed up user becomes Super User automatically or you can use the below script to create one.

 ### Creating a Super User